timcrose/python_utils/README.md

 # python_utils
-Utility functions for common python operations for files, time, lists, math, and the web
+Utility functions for common python operations for files, time, lists, math, pandas, MPI, and the web

 ## Installation